thenewwazoo/thenewwazoo.github.io/clone.md

 I'm not going to regurgitate [the docs](https://doc.rust-lang.org/std/marker/trait.Copy.html#whats-the-difference-between-copy-and-clone) here.
 They're exceptionally well-written.
-Give them a read after have our chat.
+Give them a read after we have our chat.

 At its simplest, cloning makes a copy of the data, in a way that makes sure any references and pointers internal to the data are valid (usually by copying the data behind the pointer).
 Most of